 The Barnegat Branch Trail will eventually travel nearly 16 miles from Barnegat Township to Toms River on the abandoned Barnegat Branch Division of the Central Railroad of New Jersey.
 Currently, 3 disconnected segments of trail have been completed through the sandy soils of the Pine Barrens.

-Farther north, another segment of trail is paved and runs between Dudley Park and Segle Avenue in Berkeley Township.
+Farther north, another segment of trail is stone dust and runs between Dudley Park and Hickory Lane in Berkeley Township.
 The park, located at the southern edge of the township, offers swimming, picnic tables, a covered pavilion, playground and roller skating rink.

 The oldest trail segment runs through the borough of Beachwood, so it is unsurprising that the 1-mile long path is also known as the Beachwood Borough Trail.
 The paved trail spans the community, ending at the Toms River border in the north.